keiran-rowell/keiran-rowell.github.io/_drafts/2023-04-13-picking-an-active-space.md

     - O $$n$$ orbital of the lone pair.
     - $$\gamma$$\ch{C-H} $$\sigma$$ and $$\sigma^{*}$$ orbital.

-The NBOs which correspond to this active space are shown in the example of butanal in \ref{fig:NBO_butanal_active_space} at an isosuraface value of 0.1.
+The NBOs which correspond to this active space are shown in the example of butanal below at an isosuraface value of 0.1.
 While literature calculations use a (8,7) active space, Kletskii *et al.* [Competing Mechanisms of Norrish and Norrish-Like Reactions in a Wide Range of Systems — from Carbonyl Compounds to Nitrogen Oxide Donators](http://dx.doi.org/10.1016/j.comptc.2014.08.025), a (10,8) active space that includes the alternate O $$n$$ oxygen-centred NBO was used as the largest active space.
 Structures computed from such CAS(10,8) calculations are reported in the main body of the thesis.

 ![Butanal Natural Bond Orbitals](images/butanal_NBOs.png)